ouyangzhibo/Image_Foveation_Python/README.md

 # Image Foveation Python
 Python implementation of image retina transformation.
-For detailed algorithm, please refer to this paper:
+For detailed algorithm, please refer to the following papers:

 > Perry, Jeffrey S., and Wilson S. Geisler.
 "Gaze-contingent real-time simulation of arbitrary visual fields."
 Human vision and electronic imaging VII.
 Vol. 4662.
 International Society for Optics and Photonics, 2002.